DiRAC-Training/FM004-Test-document-review/_episodes/03-documenting-code.md

 Since software is automatically under copyright, without a licence no one may:

-- Copy it
+- Copy it.
-- Distribute it
+- Distribute it.
-- Modify it
+- Modify it.
-- Extend it
+- Extend it.
-- Use it (actually unclear at present - this has not been properly tested in court yet)
+- Use it (actually unclear at present - this has not been properly tested in court yet).

 Fundamentally there are two kinds of licence, **Open Source licences** and **Proprietary licences**, which serve slightly different purposes: